hayd1n/NachOS-Docker/README.md

 # References

+- https://github.com/wynn1212/NachOS - NTUST modified NachOS 4.0 source code and documents.
 - https://homes.cs.washington.edu/~tom/nachos/ - Original NachOS 4.0 source code and documents.
 - [GitHub - connlabtw/NachOS2020](https://github.com/connlabtw/NachOS2020) - This repository originated as a fork and includes the `PrintInt()` system call implementation.
 - https://blog.csdn.net/Aloneingchild/article/details/115339992 - A guide that provides a solution for building NachOS on 64-bit Linux systems.
 - [GitHub - Yan-Hau/NachOS](https://github.com/Yan-Hau/NachOS/tree/master#readme) - Another solution for building NachOS on 64-bit Linux systems.
 This repository includes information about the required dependency packages for NachOS.
   - If you want to run NachOS on Docker or WSL2, you can follow the provided guide.